jmmarquez/Getting-and-cleaning-Data-Course-Project/Readme.md

     * Read long description of activities from "activity_labels.txt"
 * Appropriately labels the data set with descriptive activity names.
     * Factorize activity with levels and labels read from "activity_labels.txt"
-* Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+* __Creates a second, independent tidy data set with the average of each variable for each activity and each subject__.
     * Using library reshape2, melt dataframe with "sujeto"" and "activity"" as control elements and compute the mean for every variables for each "sujeto-activity" combination
     * Save the new dataframe in "newTidyData", using as separator ";"